Mission and Goals

 - Foster in students an appreciation and enjoyment of literature's aesthetic and intellectual elements

-- Enable students to transfer some of their sensitivity to language and literary structure to their own writing, through a required writing component in each course
+- Enable students to transfer sensitivity to language and literary structure to their own writing, through a required writing component in each course

 - Offer guidance and training in the writing of fiction, poetry and non-fictional prose